spacemeshos/docs/docs/start/smesher/post_1n.md

 **What to Back Up:**

 1. Node and PoST configuration details, node state.
 2. Private Keys and credentials, especially `identity.key` files for each of your PoST identities.
+If you're upgrading from earlier releases make sure that you backup `key.bin` from the post directory too.
 3. Other sensitive information: Any other details from your custom setup, e.g. concerning external drives, encrypting etc.

 ### Initial Setup And Configuration